PowerFit web server Tutorial

 Here, you can have a look at the several features and options of PowerFit and read about the meaning of the various input parameters (including the ones under “Advanced options”).

 The rotational sampling interval option is given in degrees and defines how tightly the three rotational degrees of freedom will be sampled.
 Lower values will cause PowerFit to perform a finer search, at the expense of increased computational time.
 The default value is 10°, but it can be lowered to 5° for more sensitive searches, or raised to 20° if time is an issue or if there aren’t sufficient computational resources.
-The number of processors used for the calculation is fixed on the web server side to 8 processors.
-This number can of course be changed when using the local version of PowerFit.

 Analysing the results

 Once your job has completed, and provided you did not close the status page, you will be automatically redirected to the results page (you will also receive an email notification).
-The results page presents a summary split into several sections:

-If you don’t’ want to wait for your run to complete, you can access the precalculated results of a run submitted with the same input here.
+If you don’t want to wait for your run to complete, you can access the precalculated results of a run submitted with the same input here.

 The higher the cross-correlation score the better the fit.
 But also important is the Fisher z-score (the higher the better),